grostarin/autosortphoto/README.md

 # autosortphoto

-move photo from ORIGIN_DIRECTORY to DESTINATION_DIRECTORY\YYYY\MM
-Not sorted photo are moved in DESTINATION_DIRECTORY_ERROR
+BASH script which move photo from ORIGIN_DIRECTORY to DESTINATION_DIRECTORY\YYYY\MM unsorted photo are moved in DESTINATION_DIRECTORY_ERROR

 Requirement : exiftool